RedHornetStudio/webpack-boilerplate-html-css-js-babel/WORKFLOW.md

   ]
 };

-//// run development server.
-To stop server use "ctrl + c" npm run start-main or npm run start-about
+# to run development server use following command: (you need to run development server for each page separatly, to stop development server use "ctrl + c")
+npm run start-main

-//// to bundle html, scss and js files use following command: npm run build-main or npm run build-about
+# to bundle html, scss and js files use following command:
+npm run build